ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 {: #extend_application}

-Once an application is containerizd and pushed to a Kubernetes cluster then extending it can be very simple.
-Now that the application running on a Kubernetes cluster, you have the possibility to extend the different part of the application without too much of effort.
-In this section you will learn how the **JPetStore** can be extend it with an Messaging interface service [Twilio](https://www.twilio.com/) and [Watson Visual Recognition](https://console.bluemix.net/catalog/services/visual-recognition) service.
+Once an application is containerized and pushed to a Kubernetes cluster on IBM Cloud, the application can be easily extended.
+In this section you will learn how the **JPetStore** can be extended with the text messaging interface service [Twilio](https://www.twilio.com/) and [Watson Visual Recognition](https://console.bluemix.net/catalog/services/visual-recognition) service.

-You will extend the **JPetStore** application to be able to send a picture of a pet to your Twilio number via your phone.
-The application should respond with an available pet from the store or no pet of that type message.
-The **JPetStore** has a list of pets in the database and no modifications is made to the core **JPetStore** application, all you will do is use some services to enhance the application functionality.
+You will extend the **JPetStore** application to be able to query for availability and price by simply sending a text message of a pet.
+The **JPetStore** has a list of pets in the database and no modifications is made to the core **JPetStore** application.
+This shows how you can enhance the application functionality by adding additional microservices on top of an existing application.

 To extend **JPetStore** application you need to do the following:

 1. Visit [Twilio](http://twilio.com/) and sign up for a free account and **Buy a Number** with MMS capabilties then from the IBM Cloud catalog create a **Watson Visual Recognition** service.

-2. Go to the service credentials page and retrieve credentials for each.

-3. Create two new files **mmsSearch and watson-secrets** and copy the JSON credential to each file.
-Reference to the [twilio-secrets](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/mmsSearch/twilio-secrets) and [watson-secrets](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/mmsSearch/watson-secrets) files here.
+2. Create two new files **mmsSearch and watson-secrets** and copy the JSON credentials to each file.
+Reference the [twilio-secrets](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/mmsSearch/twilio-secrets) and [watson-secrets](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/mmsSearch/watson-secrets) files here.

-4. Create secrets required to access Watson MMS Service and Twilio Service, create secrets for both in Kubernetes using the command:
+3. Create secret objects in Kubernetes for the Watson and Twilio Service using the files.
+Create secrets for both in Kubernetes using the command:

    ```bash
    # from the directory in which you created these two files